cchambers/basicss/README.md

-Introduction to Basicss
+Introduction
 =======================
 Basicss is an object-oriented CSS framework; little bits of re-usable code make creating complex websites simple.
 The real beauty of this type of CSS is that the rules explain themselves.
 I will break down each group of rules that are included in the following sections.

 ### Changelog:
-v3 - Padding removed entirely from grid to encourage nesting.
+v3 - Padding removed entirely from grid to encourage nesting. v3.2 - Tweaked nesting to allow for non-stretching columns.

 OOCSS
 -----
 ### Trigger Classes

+These classes are generally used to preload a class with properties that will be change eventually via a JavaScript Timer or some other event on the page.

     .fill            { position: absolute; width: 100%; height: 100% }
     .fill-height     { height: 100% }